Funtua: Electricity and water supply

 Funtua is served by 132kV transmission station of the National Grid that comes from Mando receiving station via Zaria and from there it extends to Gusau and terminates at Talata Mafara.
 The 132kV/33kV transmission station in Funtua serves nine local government areas out of the 11 area councils that make up of Funtua senatorial district.
 While erratic power supply is a nationwide phenomenon, Funtua does not often have such problem because the town enjoys electricity for a good 12–20 hours daily.

 Funtua has two dams, Mairuwa and Gwagwaye, that serve the city and some parts of Faskari and Bakori area councils.

 The two water bodies can be used for other things such as irrigation and hydro-power generation.

 There is a Songhai farm which is used for training and the cultivation of some farm products.

 Funtua Inland Container Dry Port

 Following the decision of the federal government to decongest Nigeria's seaports, six dry ports were established in the country by the Obasanjo administration in 2006, including Funtua.
 Work is in progress at the site and when completed, the dry port would provide job opportunities as well as revenue for the government.

 Climate

-Funtua has a mean temperature of 30.26°C, a subtropical steppe climate, 50.56 inches of precipitation, and 53.52 wet days.
+Funtua has a mean temperature of 30.26 °C, a subtropical steppe climate, 50.56 in of precipitation, and 53.52 wet days.

 In Funtua, the year-round heat is accompanied by an uncomfortable, overcast wet season and a partially cloudy dry season.
 The average annual temperature fluctuates between 53 °F and 97 °F, seldom falling below 48 °F or rising over 102 °F.